All hands on deck: Meralco braces for rising energy costs

 For households, the company is sharing practical energy-saving tips and fully implementing the Lifeline Rate Subsidy Program for low-income customers, including automatic registration for 4Ps beneficiaries.

-“We remain fully committed to facing these uncertainties with care and foresight so Meralco can continue providing reliable power and supporting our customers through these challenging times,” Aparecho said.
+“We remain fully committed to facing these uncertainties with care and foresight so Meralco can continue providing reliable power and supporting our customers through these challenging times,” Aperocho said.